Shade Sail, Shade Structure, FAQ's

 How long does it take to install your shade products?

-A typical installation takes about 4 - 6 weeks.
+That depends on complexity and where you are located.
+A typical installation takes about 8 - 24 weeks.
 Every project is different.
 We begin working on your project as soon as we have a signed contract and deposit.
 Projects requiring permitting or job-specific engineering can take much longer.
 Keep in mind; most of our projects are completely custom, not off-the-shelf products.
 We design, fabricate, and install custom shade sails, shade structures and shade canopies.

 How much wind will your shade products withstand?

 Most everything WE design and install is rated for and average of 45+ mph winds.
 If your project requires higher ratings, please let us know.
 We'll be happy to have it engineered for your specifications. (at an extra cost) If you are installing a shade sail yourself, these numbers do not apply.

 Can the shade fabric come down in the winter?